Fly Fishing Rocky Mountain National Park with St. Peter’s Fly Shop

 Just outside the east entrance of RMNP and running through the heart of Estes Park, the Big Thompson River is one of the most popular and productive fisheries in the area.
 The section inside the park offers incredible dry fly fishing for wild trout and is easily accessible, making it perfect for anglers short on time or newer to the sport.

-Lower sections—especially below Estes Dam—offer great year-round fishing with plenty of structure and pocket water.
-This is a go-to spot for half-day guided trips and is consistently productive from spring
+The lower sections—especially below Lake Estes Dam—offer great year-round fishing with plenty of structure and pocket water.
+This is a go-to spot for many anglers, and expect to have company.
+Fishing your way downstream towards Loveland is a great choice and is consistently productive from spring through fall.

-This wide, open valley is one of RMNP’s signature landscapes—and also one of the best places in the park for fly fishing.
+Moraine Park, a wide, open valley, is one of RMNP’s signature landscapes—and also one of the best places in the park for fly fishing.
 The meandering

 stretch of the Big Thompson River through Moraine Park is full of